metzger100/Papermc-AIO-Script/README.md

 This script is made for Debian (min. stable) and Debian based Distros.
 Might also work on other linux distros with apt-packagemanager installed.

 ## Features:
--Setup for probably all MC-Versions
+- Setup for probably all MC-Versions

--Autoupdate of Paper for the specified Version
+- Autoupdate of Paper for the specified Version

--creating a backup.zip of the three Vanilla levels; Easy to add more Levels for the backup
+- creating a backup.zip of the three Vanilla levels; Easy to add more Levels for the backup

--Autorestart
+- Autorestart

--Autoactivate noip2 on startup (deactivated by default)
+- Autoactivate noip2 on startup (deactivated by default)

 ## Prerequirements:
--Debian/linux with ssh-server (Option at Installation with netinstaller)
+- Debian/linux with ssh-server (Option at Installation with netinstaller)

 ## Installation:
--Click on Code
+- Click on Code

--Click Download
+- Click Download

--Extract the files
+- Extract the files

 ### Setting up Linux from Windows via ssh:
--Download/Install Putty and connect to your Linux-System (get the Ip with a networkscan app or with your Router)
+- Download/Install Putty and connect to your Linux-System (get the Ip with a networkscan app or with your Router)

--Login in with your normal user
+- Login in with your normal user

--Grant access to login with root:
+- Grant access to login with root:

 >sudo apt-get install nano